prassr/gnu-linux-commands/Week-2/Lecture1.md

 80500 -rw-rw-r-- 2 sanr sanr 0 Dec 18 20:20 file11
 ```
 * As you can see here, number of hard links are two for ` file1 ` and ` file2 ` as both are same which contrasts with symbolic link.
-* As long as number of hard links for a file > 1 you can delete any file.
+* As long as number of hard links for a *file* > 1 you can delete any file which points to the same hard link as *file*.
-* X-device/X-cross storage hard links are are forbidden.
+* X-device/X-cross storage hard links are forbidden.
 * It is typically forbidden to create hard link for a directory.

 # File Sizes